Jill Farren Phelps: Career overview

-Phelps has been the executive producer of six American television daytime dramas, a record in the soap industry, including Santa Barbara (1987–1991), Guiding Light (1991–1995), Another World (1995–1996; resigned August 4, 1996), One Life to Live (1997–2001), General Hospital (January 2001–January 2012), and as of now, The Young and the Restless (October 2012–July 2016).
+Phelps has been the executive producer of six American television daytime dramas, a record in the soap industry, including Santa Barbara (1987–1991), Guiding Light (1991–1995), Another World (1995–1996; resigned August 4, 1996), One Life to Live (December 29, 1997– January 22, 2001), General Hospital (January 2001–January 2012), and The Young and the Restless (October 2012–July 2016).

-Additionally, she has served as executive producer of two prime time cable dramas, the first season of SOAPnet's prime time General Hospital spin-off General Hospital: Night Shift (2007) and Nick at Nite's Hollywood Heights (2012).
+Additionally, she has served as executive producer of two prime time cable dramas, the first season of SOAPnet's prime time General Hospital spin-off General Hospital: Night Shift (2007), and Nick at Nite's Hollywood Heights (2012).
 Phelps broke into the daytime television industry as a production assistant on Guiding Light.
 She served as a music director on General Hospital and later on Santa Barbara before she started producing.
 During Phelps' time at Santa Barbara, the show won three consecutive Daytime Emmy Awards for Outstanding Drama Series (1988 - 1990).
-She scored four more Emmy victories in the same category while serving as executive producer at General Hospital (2005, 2006, 2008, and 2012).
+She won four more Emmys in the same category while serving as executive producer at General Hospital (2005, 2006, 2008, and 2012).

-On December 1, 2011, it was announced that Phelps' run in the television industry was coming to end, and that she would be replaced as General Hospitals executive producer by former One Life to Live executive producer Frank Valentini.
+On December 1, 2011, it was announced that Phelps' run in the television industry was coming to an end, and that she would be replaced as General Hospitals executive producer by former One Life to Live executive producer Frank Valentini.
 In January 2012, Phelps accepted a position as executive producer of Hollywood Heights, a night-time soap opera airing on Nick at Nite.
 On July 26, 2012, Sony Pictures Television, which produced Hollywood Heights, announced Phelps had been named executive producer of The Young and the Restless.
 Phelps was dismissed in June 2016, following the appointment of British television producer, Mal Young.